Your Convention Sales Team and Your Casino Hosts Are Working the Same Guest in Two Different CRMs

 Exactly what you get

 You get one guest record instead of three.
 Convention room-block value, casino theo, nightlife and bottle-service spend, and showroom history merge into a single profile with a real total-guest-worth number.
 The group-sales pipeline (site selection, room blocks, attrition) lives on the same record a host sees, so the same high-value guest is never worked blind by two teams.
 Comp and reinvestment authority surface at the point of decision, post-event follow-up to thousands of attendees runs automatically, and revenue management gets pace reporting from one source.
 Regulated player data stays compartmentalized with role-based access and an audit trail.
-Connect it to your booking and scheduling software, business intelligence dashboards, and the property ERP (Enterprise Resource Planning) so the guest view stays current.
+Connect it to your booking and scheduling software, business intelligence (BI) dashboards, and the property ERP (Enterprise Resource Planning) so the guest view stays current.

 How to choose a developer in Las Vegas